-Temporary insomnia is part and parcel of receiving an IV of Solu-Medrol steroids, which is prescribed to combat a MS flare-up.
-The insomnia is one of the reasons MSers don't want to consider steroids unless the flare-up is very crippling or very long lasting.
-No one wants to be up for nights at a time, unless it is absolutely necessary.
+Temporary insomnia is part and parcel of receiving an IV of Solu-Medrol steroids, which is prescribed to combat an MS flare-up.
+The insomnia is one of the reasons MSers don't want to consider steroids unless the flare-up is very crippling or very long-lasting.
+No one wants to be up for nights at a time unless it is absolutely necessary.
 If MS fatigue is already an ongoing part of your disease, as is the case with me, just thinking about being even more exhausted than usual is most disconcerting.

 At least, as with all of the other side effects of high-dose steroid treatment, the insomnia will not be chronic.
 Usually, your normal sleeping routine will not be upset more than a week or so after the steroid pulse has been discontinued.